-There was no LEP confined person housed at the facility during the on-site portion of the audit for the auditor to interview.
+There were no LEP confined persons housed at the facility during the on-site portion of the audit.

 115.16 (b).
 As noted in provision (a) of this standard, interview with the agency head related the agency has a contract with Lionbridge to communicate with LEP confined persons.
 English and Spanish PREA information and brochures are visibly posted throughout the facility and in housing units and are readily available for the confined persons.